How to Raise Prices Without Losing Clients: The Protocol That Adds $10K–$30K Monthly

 How to pass:

-If you haven’t sent by Day 10, send immediately.
-Don’t wait for “perfect timing”—there isn’t one.
-Use the template from Days 7-10, personalize the first line if you have time, and send it to all clients within 24 hours.
-Track responses in a simple spreadsheet as they come in.
+If you haven’t sent the announcement by Day 10, send it immediately.
+Don’t wait for “perfect timing”—there is no perfect moment.
+Use the template from Days 7–10, personalize the first line if you have time, send it to all clients within 24 hours, and track responses in a simple spreadsheet as they arrive.

 Week 8: Retention Measured (70-90% Target)